Schools & Early Years

 The National Autistic Society

 Stammering (or stuttering) is a complex difficulty that can vary at different ages, in different situations and for different children.
 It is relatively common for children under the age of five years old to go through a short phase of stammering, which is often more noticeable when they are under some pressure to communicate.
 However, it is less likely that older children who stammer are going through a phase.
 There is good evidence that early intervention is beneficial for children who stammer and referral is advised if a child has stammered for more than a couple of months, or if the child or parents are very concerned.

-Speech and Language Therapy for children who stammer
+SLT service for children who stammer

 Links and resources